Tombstone pictures, when taken on a trip to Tombstone AZ, can be very helpful to others planning for Tombstone travel.

 Jack Crabtree is another 1800s Tombstone local, who earned a historic reputation because of possibly fathering a child out of wedlock.
 Wyatt Earp returned to Tombstone when he was 77 years of age to testify about Crabtree's relationship with his common-law wife & their child.

 Historical Tombstone intertwined with surrounding areas within Cochise County.
-The various mines & mining support towns located nearby closely interrelated with the people and interests of Tombstone.
+The various mines and mining support towns located nearby closely interrelated with the people and interests of Tombstone.

 Some now are considered ghost towns!
 The following Tombstone pictures relate to these areas.